azurecitadel/azurecitadel/content/arc/servers/150-manage.md

 ![Azure Automanage](/arc/servers/images/azureAutomanage.png)

-The good news is that Azure Automanage simplifies management by bringing these various services together under best practice configurations covering both Production and Test/Dev scenarios.
+Azure Automanage simplifies management by bringing these various services together under best practice configurations covering both Production and Test/Dev scenarios.

-Once your on prem machines are Azure Arc-enabled then you can also take advantage of Automanage as you go beyond monitoring, alerting and security.
+Once your on prem machines are Azure Arc-enabled, you can take advantage of Automanage as you go beyond monitoring, alerting and security.
 For Azure-Arc VMs it has the benefit of installing the older MMA and Dependency agents.
 This hack does not use them for logs and metrics (preferring to use the AMA agents), but they are currently used for other functionality such as change and update management.

 Please note that this is currently a preview service, and it does not yet cover all of the services in the diagram for Azure Arc VMs, but it is the fastest and simplest way to install the agents and benefit from: